ralphcasipe1/onboarding/ACTIVITIES.md

 ## Activity 2 Part 5 Promo Enrollment Request
 .....

+A member could file a request to a specific promo.

 - `promo` is required
 - `status` only accepts `PENDING`, `REJECTED`, `PROCESSING`, and `APPROVED`